Reverse Burnout, Stop Anxiety & Brain Fog, & Become Balanced Again

 - Do you wake up tired even if you go to bed early?

-Bill is a certified Master Herbalist, a Diet & Nutritional Advisor, a member of the International Alliance of Holistic Therapists, a best selling author, has taught in more than 20 countries, has worked with Police Departments, jails, professional athletes, artists, consulted for fortune 100 companies on avoiding burnout & lowering stress in the workplace.
+Bill is a certified Master Herbalist, a Diet & Nutritional Advisor, a member of the International Alliance of Holistic Therapists, a best selling author, has taught in more than 20 countries, has worked with Police Departments, jails, the US Air Force, professional athletes, artists, consulted for fortune 100 companies on avoiding burnout & lowering stress in the workplace.

 Bill is certified to give Police & Corrections Officers their official Training hours by The Peace Officer Standard & Training (POST), STC, & IADLEST with his anti-burnout and mental wellness courses.